-Liza Stark is a designer, playmaker, and educator based in New York.
-Her interests include sculpting circuits out of fabric and paper, creating game-like learning experiences, and working with communities to make epic things.
+I am a designer, playmaker, and educator based in New York.
+My interests include sculpting circuits out of fabric and paper, creating game-like learning experiences, and working with communities to make epic things.

-Her practice combines techniques, tools, and approaches from craft, textiles and technology to explore the role of materiality in learning and the impact hybrid spaces have on identity formation.
-She is obsessed with building toolkits and designing modular frameworks; exchanging knowledge in open, accessible ways; and creating inquiry-based learning spaces through play.
-At the moment, her research includes investigating the concept of eCraftivism by designing performative games that critique social rituals and holding community workshops.
+My practice combines techniques, tools, and approaches from craft, textiles and technology to explore the role of materiality in learning and the impact hybrid spaces have on identity formation.
+I am obsessed with building toolkits and designing modular frameworks; exchanging knowledge in open, accessible ways; and creating inquiry-based learning spaces through play.
+At the moment, my research includes investigating the concept of eCraftivism by designing performative games that critique social rituals and holding community workshops.

-Her current quest is at littleBits as Senior Manager of Learning + Engagement.
-Prior to that, she was a game designer at the Institute of Play where she had the privilege of embedding in a NYC public middle school to collaboratively design games with teachers and students.
+My current quest is at littleBits leading the community team.
+Prior to that, I was a game designer at the Institute of Play where I had the privilege of embedding in a NYC public middle school to collaboratively design games with teachers and students.

 Other past adventures include hosting a web series on DIY electronics for families; facilitating EDesign Labs, a teacher-designer residency incubator; and co-founding gagdITERATION, a series of student-centered, hands-on workshops focused on creative engagement with electronics.